iAgro Handbook

 Acquisitions

-In this section you can see the list of acquisitions made for the survey in question and the number of photos in the individual acquisition .
+In this section, you can see the list of acquisitions performed for the survey in question, the number of photos in the individual acquisition and whether the dataset has been uploaded to the cloud and processed.

 Maps